What is the conscience?

 Answer: The conscience is defined as that part of the human psyche that induces mental anguish and feelings of guilt when we violate it and feelings of pleasure and well-being when our actions, thoughts and words are in conformity to our value systems.
 The Greek word translated “conscience” in all New Testament references is suneidēsis, meaning “moral awareness” or “moral consciousness.”
 The conscience reacts when one’s actions, thoughts, and words conform to, or are contrary to, a standard of right and wrong.

 There is no Hebrew term in the Old Testament equivalent to suneidēsis in the New Testament.
 The lack of a Hebrew word for “conscience” may be due to the Jewish worldview, which was communal rather than individual.
-The Hebrew considered himself as a member of a covenant community which related corporately to God and His laws, rather than as an individual.
+The Hebrew considered himself as a member of a covenant community that related corporately to God and His laws, rather than as an individual.
 In other words, the Hebrew was confident in his own position before God if the Hebrew nation as a whole was in good fellowship with Him.

 The New Testament concept of conscience is more individual in nature and involves three major truths.
 First, conscience is a God-given capacity for human beings to exercise self-evaluation.
 Paul refers several times to his own conscience being “good” or “clear” (Acts 23:1; 24:16; 1 Corinthians 4:4).
 Paul examined his own words and deeds and found them to be in accordance with his morals and value system, which were, of course, based on God’s standards.
 His conscience verified the integrity of his heart.